bnmoch3/blog/_posts/2024-06-11-leanstore.md

 have to acquire any lock such as for the hash table to translate the page ID or for the updating the cache eviction state.

-For the second case, once the working dataset exceeds main-memory, Leanstore offers a smooth off-ramp compared to other systems and even the OS itself (swapping):
+For the second case (larger-than-memory performance), once the working dataset exceeds main-memory, Leanstore offers a smooth off-ramp compared to other systems and even the OS itself (swapping):

 ![Figure 9](/assets/images//leanstore/larger_than_memory.png)